-In May 2016, the State of Hawaii became the first (but probably not last) state to sue Takata and Honda, demanding $10,000 for car owner affected by the airbag crisis.
+In May 2016, the State of Hawaii became the first (but probably not last) state to sue Takata and Honda.
+Hawaii demanded $10,000 for each car owner affected by the airbag crisis.

 Hawaii’s Director of Consumer Protection, Steve Levins, told The New York Times, “We’re not going to sit back and wait for more accidents to happen.”
 Levins added, “We’re also seeking that consumers be compensated for any losses associated with this incident, whether that’s alternative transportation costs, or a diminished value of their vehicle.”